renato-macedo/100DaysOfCode/README.md

 ## Day 31/32/33/34
 the web app and extension are finally working together but with a few bugs, after fixing them I might start working on the mobile app

+## Day 35/36
+Fixed some usability bugs in the extension and started the mobile version